TAlgorhythmic/fitmatch-backend/README.md

 To start the front-end, use the following command:

 ```
+cd front
 npm run dev
 ```

-Once both servers are running, open your browser and go to `http://localhost:3000` to use the application.
+Once both servers are running, open your browser and go to `http://localhost:3001` to use the application.